syscoin-core/syscoincore.org/CONTRIBUTING.md

 ## Content Policy

-The purpose of the website is to be an official mouthpiece for the Bitcoin Core project as well as be a resource for technical information that has a direct impact on Bitcoin Core software.
+The purpose of the website is to be an official mouthpiece for the Syscoin Core project as well as be a resource for technical information that has a direct impact on Syscoin Core software.
 This can include research, presentations, and developer blogs.

-Where proposed content is about Bitcoin Core project policy, there should rough consensus of the Bitcoin Core project maintainers as a minimum bar and final decision is with the Bitcoin Core project lead.
+Where proposed content is about Syscoin Core project policy, there should rough consensus of the Syscoin Core project maintainers as a minimum bar and final decision is with the Syscoin Core project lead.

 ## Translation Process